Egerton Rothesay School, Berkhamsted

 Main Purpose of Job

-• To be an effective teacher of Faith Studies to pupils across the age and ability range with a range of needs.
+• To be an effective teacher of PE to pupils across the age and ability range with various needs.

 • To contribute to the development of the department.

 • To lead extra-curricular girls sport.
 Promoting and participation in fixtures and festivals for girls.

 • To be responsible for Dance across the whole school

 • have an involvement in the teaching of PE and Games across the school